Anna Romina Guevarra, PhD

 601 S Morgan St.

-Professor Anna Guevarra is the Founding Director of the Global Asian Studies Program and a Co-PI of the UIC AANAPISI Initiative.
-She is also the Co-PI of the Social Justice and Human Rights Cluster and a member of the Diaspora Cluster at UIC.
-Professor Guevarra's scholarly, creative, and teaching interests focus on immigrant and transnational labor, the geopolitics of carework, critical diaspora studies, and community engagement as they relate to dynamics of race, gender, and empire.
-She is the author of the award-winning book, Marketing Dreams and Manufacturing Heroes: The Transnational Labor Brokering of Filipino Workers, an ethnography that narrates the multilayered racialized and gendered processes of brokering Filipino labor, the Philippines’ highly-prized “export."
+Professor Anna Guevarra has served as the program's director since 2012, beginning when it was Asian American Studies.
+She then became the Founding Director of the Global Asian Studies Program in 2016.
+She is a Co-PI of the UIC AANAPISI Initiative and the Social Justice and Human Rights Cluster and a member of the Diaspora Cluster at UIC.
+Her interdisciplinary scholarship, teaching, and community-engaged work focus on immigrant and transnational labor, the geopolitics of carework, the Philippine diaspora, and critical race/ethnic studies.
+She is the award-winning author of several works including the book, Marketing Dreams and Manufacturing Heroes: The Transnational Labor Brokering of Filipino Workers, an ethnography that narrates the multilayered racialized and gendered processes of brokering Filipino labor, the Philippines’ highly-prized “export, an edited volume, Immigrant Women Workers in the Neoliberal Age and numerous articles in interdisciplinary journals.

 Professor Guevarra is currently working on three projects.
-One explores the intersections between migration/labor studies and science and technology studies to examine the racialized and gendered dynamics of robotic “innovation” and the labor of carework being mediated through sociable/personal/humanoid robots in the context of neoliberal globalization.
-Two projects are in collaboration with Prof. Gayatri Reddy: one focuses on mapping the multi-racial histories and solidarity work of Asian ethnic neighborhoods/enclaves in Chicago and another explores the relationship between diaspora and empire by mapping the spatial and temporal configurations of global/local foodways by using the sea as an analytic optic for tracing and mapping the diasporic currents of a confection, (bi)bingka’s, multivalent and culinary trajectories in South and Southeast Asia.
+One explores the mediation of carework through robotic technology and artificial intelligence and its impact on the delivery of care, notions of racialized and gendered skill, and the geopolitical boundaries between the global north and south.
+Two projects are in collaboration with Prof. Gayatri Reddy: one is a public history project (Dis/Placements: A People's History of Uptown Chicago) they co-founded that maps and narrates stories of displacements and everyday people's resistance in Uptown, a Northside Chicago neighborhood.
+Another collaborative project explores the relationship between diaspora and empire by mapping the spatial and temporal configurations of global/local foodways by using the sea as an analytic optic for tracing and mapping the diasporic currents of a confection, (bi)bingka’s, multivalent and culinary trajectories in South and Southeast Asia.

 Professor Guevarra teaches courses on Global Asia in Chicago, Asian/Asian American Women in the Global Economy, Asian America and Transnational Feminism, Cultural Politics of Asian American Food, and Asian Markets, Corporations, and Social Justice.
 In 2012 and 2013, she co-taught (with Gayatri Reddy) a study abroad course on "Labor, Gender, Food, and Social Justice" in India.

-U.S. Department of Education (Title 3, Part A AANAPISI Grant), UIC Pipeline for Asian American and Native American Pacific Islander Student Success (UIC PASS), Co-PI
+U.S. Department of Education (Title 3, Part A AANAPISI Grant)-2021-2026, UIC AANAPI Citizens who are Culturally Responsive, Engaged, Dynamic, Informed, and Thoughtful (UIC ACCREDIT), Co-PI

 Ford Foundation, Labor Disruptions and Alternative Employment Strategies Among Immigrant Women in the U.S, Co-PI